Lee Dainton: Dirty Sanchez

 When Dirty Sanchez first aired in 2003, it became clear that Dainton is the one who always messes with his friends, mainly with Pancho and Pritchard.
 The rivalry between Dainton and Pritchard got worse as the series went on.
 He is usually the one who performs stunts with piercings, most notably slamming his forehead on a lot of thumbtacks, and performing body suspension.
 He and Pritchard hosted the first Dirty Sanchez spin-off titled Wrecked in 2007.
 In 2008, they both starred in another spin-off titled Sanchez Get High.

 Personal life

 Dainton proposed to his girlfriend Amy in 2017 after 22 years of dating.
 They got married in 2018 and have two daughters together.
-He now has his own skate store named Kill City.
+He has his own skate store called Kill City.